dry-rb/dry-system/README.md

 [dry-auto_inject](https://github.com/dryrb/dry-auto_inject) under the hood.
 These gems are very small and simple with a total 254LOC.
 Just saying.

-## Status and Roadmap

-Will be released soon.
-Please test it out and provide feedback.
-Report any issues and feature requests too, thanks <3.

 ## LICENSE

 See `LICENSE` file.